nimishchaudhari/OpenHands_MCP_implementation/README.md

 ## Architecture

-The OpenHands Resolver comprises eight key modules that collaborate to detect, process, and resolve GitHub issues:
+The OpenHands Resolver comprises nine key modules that collaborate to detect, process, and resolve GitHub issues:

 - **Trigger Detection Module**: Identifies when to start the resolution process based on natural language requests, GitHub events, or manual commands.
 - **GitHub API Integration Module**: Manages all GitHub interactions for issue retrieval and pull request creation.